 And then, with a little more time, I have begun to feel that, yes, I’ll be leaving everyone I know, but that I’m OK with that.
 On the flip side of being deprived of the company of, and frequent communication with, so many people I now know and love, I’ll be welcoming so many new people and experiences into my life, and my life will be forever transformed.
 In ways that it would not be shaped if I had not made the very recent and major changes that I’ve made.

 So, it was with great gratitude for the love of many wonderful people I now know, as well as with confidence that I’m making the right decision, and that all will be well, that I recently celebrated with my extended family.
-Less than a week ago, my dad threw a fantastic celebratory going away dinner for me, mostly with our extended family.
+Less than a week ago, my dad threw a fantastic celebratory going away dinner for me, mostly with our extended family, and also with some friends.
 It was wonderful to see so many loving and caring people, who are all so supportive of me entering the Peace Corps.
 In a way, I think that the “bon voyage” send-off message I received this past weekend will be mirrored by the “bienvenue” greeting I will receive when I arrive in Morocco.
 Both characterized by genuine love, support and encouragement.
 Which is why, in the end, I’m not all that worried about going into the Peace Corps: because there’s love where I’m leaving, as well as where I’m going.